Does Your Baby Need Physiotherapy? Exploring the Benefits of Early Intervention for Healthy Development

 - Can physiotherapy help with resolving issues like scoliosis or talipes in children?

-- What role do I play as a parent in supporting my child’s therapy and development outside of clinic hours?
+- What role do I play as a parent in supporting my child’s therapy and development outside clinic hours?

 - In cases of developmental delays, how soon might we see improvements with regular physiotherapy sessions?